simonsobs/sotodlib/docs/site_pipeline.rst

   # A .txt file with one obs_id per line
   obs_id_file: './obs_ids.txt'

   # Wafer to calculate timeconst for.
-Optional.
+Can be list or null
   wafer: 'w03'

   # How to report averaged time constant.
   group_by: dets, biasline or wafer

+  # Mean or Median
+  method: Median

+  # Optional parameters for data cutting.
+  min_cut: 0.001
+  max_cut: 0.01
+  max_z_score: 3
+  min_yield: 30 #This should depend on group_by

   archive:
     index: 'archive.sqlite'